… and the first quadrimester of 2014.

 Back to General Semantics, Part 1

 In January 2014, I got the news that Mr. B.K.
 Parekh died in Mumbai, India.
-Mr. Parekh was responsible for my unforgettable 3-week trip to Mumbai in 2007, with Andrea Johnson, to present a series of lectures and workshops on General Semantics in Mumbai, Ahmedabad, and Baroda.
+Mr. Parekh was responsible for my unforgettable 3-week trip to Mumbai in 2007, with Andrea the IGS Board President, to present a series of lectures and workshops on General Semantics in Mumbai, Ahmedabad, and Baroda.
 More about the 2007 trip.

 A few weeks later I was invited by Dr. Deepa Mishra to contribute to a collection of articles about General Semantics to be published in Mr. Parekh’s honor.
 From February until the fall, I spent a great deal of time getting back into General Semantics to prepare something worthy of Mr. Parekh.
 Despite several attempts, however, I wasn’t able to adequately articulate what I wanted to say.
 Dr. Mishra was gracious enough to extend my submittal deadline several times, until I finally had to reluctantly and humbly admit that I wasn’t going to be able to complete it without delaying the publication schedule.